Travel Diary: Charleston

 Recently, I spent some time down in beautiful Charleston, South Carolina.
 It is such a cute city and seemed to always have something going on.
 If you’re looking for a walkable place to visit and some of the most amazing restaurants in one area, Charleston is definitely worth adding to your travel list!
 Here are my favorite recommendations – from my Charleston travel diary to yours.

 Where I Ate:

-In case you missed it, check out my last post, Finding Time for What You Love– making a plan and pursuing your passion!
+In case you missed it, check out my last post, Travel Diary: New York City!